The most commonly used modalities among integrative veterinarians include:

 American College of Veterinary Nutrition: residency and board certification, externships, university information, and continuing education.

 Animal Diet Formulator: software for formulating balanced diets

 Veterinary Nutritional Consultations: third party consultations founded by Dr. Rebecca L. Remillard.

 Osteopathy involves musculoskeletal manipulation to enable the body to self heal.
 It can be used to treat gait problems, stiffness, problems with head carriage, behavior changes, muscle tension, digestive problems, and more.

 Osteopathy certification is exclusively available through the Vluggen Institute for Equine Osteopathy and Education in Austin, Texas and the Netherlands.
 For veterinarians, this is a two year course, with 4-5 modules per year.
 Each module last 4 days and includes lecture and practical experience.
 There are an interim and final exams.
 Certification is titled EDO (Equine Diplomate of Osteopathy) or CDO (Canine Diplomate of Osteopathy).

 The Vluggen Institute for Equine Osteopathy and Education: offers equine and canine osteopathy certification

-Oxygen molecules (O2)are made into Ozone (O3 using a specialized electrical generator.
+Oxygen molecules (O2) are made into Ozone (O3) using a specialized electrical generator.
 The ozone is then introduced into the animal in various ways depending on the ailment or disease.
-We have found this treatment to slow or stop the progression of cancer, as it has been proven that cancer cells cannot survive in hyperoxygenated environments.
+This treatment has been shown to slow or stop the progression of cancer, as it has been proven that cancer cells cannot survive in hyperoxygenated environments.
 This has extended many cancer patients’ life spans.
-This also detoxifies the body, kills germs, improves functioning of all cells, and can reduce itchiness.
+This also detoxifies the body, kills germs, improves functioning of all cells, and can reduce pruritus.